valorin/vest/README.md

+# Vest
-# Vest -- Valorin's Test Suite Artisan Command for Laravel 4.
+*Valorin's Test Suite Artisan Command for Laravel 4.*

 Vest is a simple package I wrote to allow me to re-use my Laravel 4 test suite across all of my projects without needing to worry about keeping it in sync.